Enter your email address below and subscribe to our newsletter

 Instructions

-Cook the onion and garlic: Preheat the pan on medium-low heat.
+Slice the onion and mince the garlic.
+Wash the mushrooms thoroughly, pat them dry, and slice them to ⅛ inch thickness.
+Preheat the pan on medium-low heat.
 First, cook the onion in butter for three minutes.
 Then, cook the garlic for one minute.
 Add one teaspoon of olive oil to prevent burning.
+Preheat the pot to medium-low heat.

+Add the mushrooms and cook them for two minutes without adding the spices.
+When the mushrooms begin to release liquid, add the following spices: nutmeg, paprika, salt, and ground white pepper, as well as the apple cider vinegar.
 Stir to mix and cook the mushrooms for another two minutes.
 Avoid overcooking the mushrooms, the natural liquid of the mushroom contains a lot of flavour and this is an important component to ensuring the success of this dish.

-If you have a plastic blender, wait for the soup to cool before blending.
+Add the garlic and onion to the pot.
+Add the chicken stock cube, bay leaves, and three cups of water, and bring the soup to a boil.
+Then, adjust the temperature to low and simmer for 15 minutes with the lid closed.
+After simmering the soup, remove the bay leaves and use an immersion blender to puree it.
+This process will make the soup silky and smooth.
 If the blender is made of glass, slowly add the mushroom soup and mix gradually.
 After blending the soup, add the heavy cream and cook for two minutes on medium-low heat while stirring now and then.
 Garnish with finely chopped parsley and slices of cooked mushrooms.

-What to Serve the Mushroom soup with?
+What to serve the Mushroom soup with?

 Mushroom soup is a versatile dish that pairs well with various dishes.
 This fantastic soup matches crusty bread made from baguette or ciabatta, Grilled cheese sandwich, Greek salad, Buttery Garlic bread, Creamy risotto, or Fresh vegetable sticks.